MCsniperPY/MCsniperPY/README.md

 **skin:** depends on what you put at **skin_change_type**
 - username: just the ign of another player
-- url: complete url to a skin file (For Example https://texture.namemc.com/e2/5b/e25b74257e66f379.png)
+- url: complete url to a skin file or namemc url (For Example https://texture.namemc.com/6e/b7/6eb76940096ed6ac.png or https://namemc.com/skin/6eb76940096ed6ac)
-- path: path to a skin file (For Example "skin.png", if the file is in the same directory)
+- path: path to a skin file (For Example `C:/Users/kqzz/Desktop/skin.png`)

 **skin_variant:** `slim / classic`